 I think it might involve playful rebellion against separation from ourselves in order to create an all encompassing compassionate inclusion.
-Inhabiting those spaces in order to make art out of life’s many moments.
+Inhabiting those spaces more fully in order to make art from the language of our heart.

 This is a virtual campfire.
 A place for thinking, feeling, & being.
 A clearing in the forest where we can gather to connect with each other, find inspiration, and remember how to listen more deeply to our own heads & hearts.

 A space that can remind us how to be anywhere, and work with softening into what we want to resist.
 Knowing the at times wrestling with is part of the journey.